techidaily/site-screen-mirroring-recording/source/_posts/updated-in-2024-android-no-cost-video-capture-tool.md

 ![mobizen recorder](https://images.wondershare.com/filmora/article-images/mobizen-screenrecorder.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/5FWCFI3f_cs?si=Kt2Onr_E4c616tbH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 As a matter of course, this Screen Recorder for Android accompanies a watermark empowered choice.
 Mobizen Screen Recorder is perhaps the best application for 2016 by Google.
 You can utilize this application to record screens, make GIFs, alter and draw over recordings.
 Mobizen Screen Recorder allows you to begin the screen recording with only a single tick.
 What's more, you can involve it for recording interactivity, video, and live communicating effectively and easily.
 In any case, you can eliminate the watermark from the settings for nothing.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/YfEPmG_O6F8?si=93ZTVtH_zjFRz5eh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 7\.
 AirShou